 Other elements like Iron, Copper, Zinc, and other micro-nutrients strengthen new stem and flower growth.
 Stems are ready to support the weight of multiple blooms so that they do not droop.

 How to make Orchid bloom again?

-To have Orchid that after the first bloom would bloom again is to have a healthy Orchid.
-To make a healthy Orchid, the plant should receive stable, consistent, proper light, the right amount of water and the right humidity.
+To have an Orchid that after the first bloom would bloom again is to have a healthy Orchid.
+To make a healthy Orchid, the plant should receive stable, consistent, proper light, the right amount of water, and the right humidity.
 With regular feeding, Orchid should bloom again.